ths-rwth/smtrat/doc/markdown/04-modules.md

 	    // Write the implementation here.
 	}

-If this method is called, the last result of a satisfiability check was \True and no further formulas have been added to the received formula, this module needs to fill its member `mModel` with a model.
+If this method is called, the last result of a satisfiability check was `true` and no further formulas have been added to the received formula, this module needs to fill its member `mModel` with a model.
 This model must be complete, that is all variables and uninterpreted functions occurring in the received formula must be assigned to a value of their corresponding domain.
 It might be necessary to involve the backends using the method `getBackendsModel()` (if they have been asked for the satisfiability of a sub-problem).
 It stores the model of one backend into the model of this module.

 ## Running backend modules